History of Quentin Tarantino in Timeline

 August 2009: Release of Inglourious Basterds

-In August 2009, Quentin Tarantino's film Inglourious Basterds was released, receiving positive reviews and the highest box office gross in the US and Canada for the weekend of its release.
+In August 2009, Quentin Tarantino's film Inglourious Basterds was released to positive reviews, achieving the highest box office gross in the US and Canada for the weekend of its release.
+Tarantino received Academy Award nominations for Best Director and Best Original Screenplay for the film.

 Loading Video...